* Yuan up over 5 pct since depegging, 1.5 pct this year

 Still, most analysts do not expect any drastic measures from the government, despite some market rumours in recent weeks about the possibility of a one-off revaluation to help temper expectations of stronger imported inflation.

-For one, China racked up a rare trade deficit in the first quarter, partly due to higher import prices, something the powerful export lobby is likely to be pointing to as a reason to proceed with caution.
+For one, China racked up a rare trade deficit in the first quarter, partly due to higher import prices, something the powerful export lobby is likely to be pointing to as a reason to proceed with caution on the yuan, sometimes referred to as CNY.

 More likely than a revaluation might be some further tweak to the foreign exchange regime, such as a widening of the daily trading band, which would at least send a signal on authorities' intentions, even if the band is rarely fully used.